 Biomarker Category

-Category based on the biological effects or clinical use of biomarkers, including acute phase protein, CD molecule, cytokine biomarker, chemokine biomarker, miRNA, lncRNA, neuropeptide, lipocalin, metabolites, clinical biomarker, etc.
+Category based on the biological effects or clinical use of biomarkers, including acute phase protein, CD molecule, cytokine biomarker, chemokine biomarker, miRNA, lncRNA, neuropeptide, lipocalin, metabolites, clinical assessment tool, etc.

 Samples Information